Brady, Patriots beat Rodgers, Packers 31-17

 It proved costly.

 On just the third play of the ensuing drive Brady found Gordon over the middle.
-Packers cornerback Tramon Williams had a shot at a tackle, but whiffed, springing Gordon for a 55-yard touchdown to push the lead to 31-17.
+Packers cornerback Tramon Williams had a shot at a tackle, but whiffed, springing Gordon for his 55-yard touchdown .

 Packers safety Jermaine Whitehead was ejected in the second quarter.